youssefbaz/Autoapply/README.md

 ## 📸 Demo

-![demo video or animation here "https://youssef.bazzaoui.com/genai_project.html"]
+![demo screenshot or animation here]

+---

+## 📄 License

+MIT License.
+Feel free to use and modify.

 ---

 ## 🙌 Acknowledgments